Skip to Content

 Boston Public Market

-This food court full of local urveyors is two blocks from Faneuil Hall on Hanover Street.
+This food court full of local purveyors is two blocks from Faneuil Hall on Hanover Street.
 We stopped in for breakfast on our last morning because we learned they have a Union Square Donuts outpost.
-Had we discovered this local gem sooner we probably would have eaten heare a few times.
+Had we discovered this local gem sooner we probably would have eaten here a few times.

 We wound up skipping the doughnuts when we spotted The Popover Lady.
 Fresh popovers, including some filled with bacon and cheese, everything-bagel toppings and other goodies.
-We spilt three, incuding a plain one.
-HTey come with butter and jam, which might be gilding the lilly but who cares. they were really good.
+We split three, including a plain one.
+They come with butter and jam, which might be gilding the lilly lily, but who cares.
+They were excellent.

-At lunchtime we could have tried made-to-order Moroccan, Korean or modern soul food, fresh pasta, crepes or deli sandwiches, along with a choice of local beer and artisinal sodas.
-Since it was winter break there were activities for little kids going on, too.
+At lunchtime we could have tried made-to-order Moroccan, Korean or modern soul food, fresh pasta, crepes or deli sandwiches, along with a choice of local beer and artisanal sodas.
+Since it was winter break there were activities for little kids going on.

 This is the cheaper, better, less touristy alternative to the Faneuil Hall food court, and Bostonians are probably hoping that not too many tourists discover it.